DavidMini/LotSpot/deliverables/product.md

 # product

-# Team Cobra - Parking Space finder
+# Team21 - LotSpot!

 #### Q1: What are you planning to build?

 We are planning to build an android application that finds available public parking locations.
 There are two parts of the application that we are going to build, one side is the users end, which will be an android app that displays a map with parking lots.
 The parking lot will be green, yellow or red indicating how many available parking spots are available.
-The other side of the applications is a central server, the server will recieve updated information from parking locations and update their local database so the users have real time accuracy of how many lots are available.
+The other side of the applications is a central server, the server will receive updated information from parking locations and update their local database so the users have real time accuracy of how many lots are available.

 Concrete example of a common use case: User is on vacation with a rental car, unfamiliar with the area they do not want to waste time driving around searching for a spot,